 Umbria

 Umbria is a landlocked region of central Italy.
 Medieval towns and castles embody the untouched customs of the region, culturally and gastronomically.
-Crops absorb the nutrients of the lush soils along the rugged Apennines and provide distinctive sheep’s milk has a herbaceous flavor.
-Hearty tastes play an important role in the Umbrian diet, with a combined culinary heritage grown out of the aristocratic culinary traditions of the Renaissance and the peasant cooking styles of Etruscan settlements and the Roman empire.
+Crops absorb the nutrients of the lush soils along the rugged Apennines and sheep’s milk has a herbaceous flavor.
+Hearty tastes play an important role in the Umbrian diet, with a combined culinary heritage grown out of the aristocratic traditions of the Renaissance and the peasant cooking styles of Etruscan settlements and the Roman Empire.

 Lazio